aposb/aposb.github.io/_posts/2026-01-07-stereo-matching-algorithms-matlab.md

 All algorithms are available in this [GitHub repository](https://github.com/bollasap/stereo-matching-algorithms-matlab).

-If you’re interested in an optimized Block Matching approach, you can also check out: [Block Matching for Stereo](https://github.com/aposb/block-matching-for-stereo).
+If you’re interested in an optimized Block Matching approach, you can also check out the [Block Matching for Stereo](https://github.com/aposb/block-matching-for-stereo).

 ---